-Basically, all banking or cash transactions made within Azerbaijan must be in Azerbaijani Manats; but, subject to legal entities and entrepreneurs obtaining a "duplicate certificate" from the tax and social insurance authorities, there is no restriction on maintaining foreign currency accounts in Azerbaijan.
-Such accounts may, however, generally only be used to receive foreign currency from overseas
+Basically, all banking or cash transactions made within Azerbaijan must be in Azerbaijani manats; but, subject to legal entities and entrepreneurs obtaining a "duplicate certificate" from the tax and social insurance authorities, there is no restriction on maintaining foreign currency accounts in Azerbaijan.
+However, such accounts may generally be used only to receive foreign currency from overseas.